Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Ivory Ornamental

 Highlands of Sri Lanka.
 These are absolutely grand examples of a beautiful spider.
-Their color patterns are more bold than some other members of this genus, and the contrast of cream/black/gray on their dorsal sides (along with Sri Lanka's closure to exports) make them command a high price.
+Their color patterns are more bold than some other members of this genus, and the contrast of yellow/black/gray on their dorsal sides (along with Sri Lanka's closure to exports) make them command a high price.

 They live in the mild climates of the coffee and tea plantations near Pundaloya, where elevations are above 5,000 feet and temperatures seldom exceed 75 degrees F. Unlike many other Poecilotheria species, these aren't accustomed to heat and an extremely dry season followed by monsoons- their habitat remains about a comfortable 70% humidity year-round, with very nice, cool temps.
 They were found to be the same as P. bara by Peter Kirk's extensive work with this genus in the late 1980's/early 1990's.